-The Philadelphia Film Festival, October 19-29, 2017 is an annual eleven day festival featuring screenings of international and domestic, and local films, retrospective tributes, forums and panels, and receptions.
+The Philadelphia Film Festival is an annual 11-day event featuring Philadelphia premieres of international, domestic, and local films, as well as retrospective tributes, Q&As, and parties.

-The Festival also annually welcomes a large number of guests, with many filmmakers, actors, distributors and industry professionals attending and experiencing the Festival and Philadelphia.
-These guests included filmmakers and honorees such as: Damien Chazelle, Todd Haynes, Steve Buscemi, Lee Daniels, Jonathan Demme, David Duchovny, Mark Duplass, Morgan Freeman, Duke Johnson, Charlie Kaufman, John Leguizamo, Alexander Payne, Paul Rudd, David O. Russell, Susan Sarandon, Alfre Woodard, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, Submarine Entertainment, and The Weinstein Company.
+Every year, the festival also welcomes a large number of guests, bringing filmmakers, actors, distributors, and industry professionals to experience the festival and Philadelphia.
+We are excited to continue and expand this year.
+Past guests have included: Bruce Willis, M. Night Shyamalan, Kevin Smith, Damien Chazelle, Chinonye Chukwu, Rian Johnson, Jason Reitman, Paul Dano, Karen Gillan, Todd Haynes, Lee Daniels, Jonathan Demme, Alexander Payne, Paul Rudd, David O. Russell, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, and Submarine Entertainment.

 The Philadelphia Film Festival gives out the following awards:

 Best Narrative Feature

 - Eligible films must have been completed after July 2022.

 - Feature films must be Philadelphia-area premieres.
 A Philadelphia premiere is not required for shorts, though premiere status may be taken into account when making selections.